 Delos is without equal!
 It is the island of light!
 A sacred place!
-It is the island that Artemis and Apollo, children of Zeus and Leto, were born!
+It is the island where Artemis and Apollo, children of Zeus and Leto, were born!

 It is the island with the most fascinating past that is thousands of years old.
 The place that was the Seat of the Athenian League!
 The Inviolable Sanctuary!
 The reference point of a whole world.

 Once a lively place with some 30.000 people living on it, Delos was of utmost commercial importance too.